 However, there are a few rules to keep in mind when grilling scallops.
 Below are a few easy tips and tricks to obtain perfectly grilled scallops every single time!

-- Make sure you purchase dry-packed scallops and opt for large (15 count per pound) or jumbo (u10) scallops.
-Smaller scallops are very easy to overcook and can turn rubbery very quickly, while larger scallops are more forgiving on the grill.
+- Purchase dry-pack scallops and opt for large (15 count per pound) or jumbo (u10) scallops.
+Smaller scallops are very easy to overcook and can turn rubbery quickly, while larger scallops are more forgiving on the grill.

 - Keep your scallops cold until ready to grill, and make sure you blot your scallops as dry as possible before grilling!
 To prevent them from sticking to the grill, make sure your grill grates are as clean as possible and wipe the grates with a neutral, high-smoke point oil, such as canola.

-- Clean and season your grill.
-Use a brush to clean the grates of your grill prior to cooking scallops.
+- Use a brush to clean the grates of your grill prior to cooking scallops.
 This will ensure the scallops don’t pick up any flavors from food you have previously grilled.
-Use a paper towel soaked in a neutral oil with a high smoke point (canola, peanut, avocado or grapeseed) and brush the grill grates.
-Seasoning your grates will ensure your scallops don’t stick to the grill.
+Use a paper towel soaked in a neutral oil with a high smoke point (canola, peanut, avocado or grapeseed) and brush the grill grates to keep the scallops from sticking.

 - Get the grill hot.
 You don’t want to overcook scallops, so you need a really hot grill!
 Scallops cook best fast over hot heat.

 - Pat scallops dry.
-Make sure you pat the outside of your scallops thoroughly dry prior to seasoning or cooking them on the grill.
+Make sure you pat the outside of your scallops thoroughly dry prior to cooking on the grill.

 - Don’t peak.
 Grill the scallops without moving or flipping them until you have a nice char!
-If you futz with them or flip them multiple times you will prevent them from forming a good sear.
+Messing with them will prevent a good sear.
 It’s better to grill the scallops all the way through on the first side and let the second side barely cook on the grill.
-A perfectly charred crust on top with a pale underside is more appealing than a scallop with two sides that are pale and soft.

 Scallops are extremely quick cooking!
 They take just around five to six minutes to cook on the grill — that’s it!
-Scallops are cooked and ready to eat when they reach an internal temperature of 145 degrees F. If you do not have a reliable instant read thermometer, you can use your sight to tell when scallops are done cooking.
+Scallops are fully cooked when they reach an internal temperature of 145 degrees F. If you do not have a reliable instant read thermometer, you can use your sight to tell when scallops are done cooking.
 Grill scallops until they are just opaque.
 Never overcook them as they can get tough and chewy very quickly.

-- High levels of protein: Scallops are made up of about 80 percent protein.
+- High levels of protein: Scallops are about 80 percent protein.
 A 3-ounce serving of has approximately 19.5 grams of protein.

 - Rich in fatty acids: They are a good source of anti-inflammatory omega-3 fatty acids.
 One serving has approximately 333 milligrams.